Date of birth: 27th April 1999

 FIA race licence: Silver

-Jordan Love is one of the most promising sportscar drivers to emerge from Australia in recent times.
+Jordan Love is one of the most promising sportscar drivers to emerge from Australia in recent times and recently signed with Mercedes-AMG as a Junior Driver.

 His motorsport story began at the age of nine in go karting, finishing second in the West Australia State Championship in only his first year of competition.
 A very successful karting career followed winning numerous championships before making the shift from karts to formula car racing.